ElisabethCheston/BizNet/README.md

 **Subsribers**
 As a subsriber user I want:
-*	to be able to save other users information, so I can easier contact them for potential prodjects..
+*	to be able to save other users information, so I can easier contact them for potential projects.

 **Admin and Goals**